You Died Again on Screen

 since the early inceptions of photography and cinema, and remain popular in visual

 culture.
 Certain ways of portraying them have been repeatedly followed like traditions,

 which resulted in establishing stereotypes.
-In the thesis, I investigate how some of these
+In my MA thesis, I investigate how some of these

 recurring portrayals dehumanise the ancient Egyptians.
 For this purpose, I have compiled

 an archive of photographs and films, and analysed their stereotypical portrayal patterns.

 In doing so, I have identified two traditions; the portrayal of mummies in non-fictional